NativeScript/docs-v7/ui/action-bar.md

 ---
-title: Action Bar
+title: ActionBar
-description: Learn how to use and customize the Action Bar.
+description: Learn how to use and customize the ActionBar.
 position: 11
 slug: action-bar
 ---